imbo/imbo/docs/installation/installation.rst

 Regarding the Imbo version you are about to install you can use ``dev-master`` for the latest released version, or you can use a specific version if you want to.
 Head over to `Packagist <https://packagist.org/packages/imbo/imbo>`_ to see the available versions.

-When you have created the ``composer.json`` file you will need to install Imbo by using Composer:
+When you have created the ``composer.json`` file you can install Imbo with Composer:

 .. code-block:: bash

-    mkdir /path/to/install; cd /path/to/install
     curl -s https://getcomposer.org/installer | php
     php composer.phar install -o --no-dev